nihilocrat/SteamWorkshopUploader/README.md

 ### Setup

+Make sure you're logged into the Steam client, otherwise nothing will work.

 Edit "config.json" and set "appId" to match your game's app id.

 Edit the other settings to match your workshop settings.
 For example, if you use predefined tags, be sure to define them and set "validateTags" to true.